The account of Nepali meter is wealthy and

 One of the earliest known civilizations was

-pieces of literature.
+pieces of writings.

-The ancient cultures of Egypt, India,
+The old cultures of Egypt, subcontinent,

 H,